laurelr2020/csc-221-python-class/README.md

   #### Assignment 1:
   - Write a Python program that will take one command-line argument and count the number of times that argument occurs on the standard input, then print the count to standard output.

+  #### Assignment 2:
+  - Finish the Python module named shape.py by adding definitions for Ellipse and Circle, which should be related to Shape in the same way that Rectangle and Square are.
+Also write a main method in another module named main.py that instantiates several Shape objects, putting them in a list, then using a for loop to polymorphically call each object's calculateArea method and print each result.

 ## In Class Examples / Practice
 #### practice.py: